jschirrmacher/netvis/README.md

 - `newNode` - a new node was created.
 The handler gets the node name as a parameter.
 It should return a data structure for the new node which is then added to the network visualization.
+- `nodeRemoved` - a node was deleted.
+The handler gets the data structure defining the node.
+All connections of the node are deleted as well.
 - `newLink` - a new link between two nodes was created.
 The handler gets the data structure `{source, target}` of the link as a parameter.
 - `showDetails` - the button to show details on a node has been clicked.